 Equality, diversity, and inclusion enriches diversity of thought, builds stronger perspectives and performance within organisations and communities, and fosters more innovative and creative approaches.
 This is particularly pertinent in AI as the quality of the output from algorithms depends on assurances that the inherent biases of those involved in their development do not transfer into their design.

+AI is increasingly being used in ways that can directly impact lives, and it is commonly agreed that a diverse AI community and workforce is likely to reduce bias and positively impact the development of fair, ethical, and inclusive AI technologies.
 Furthermore, investing in a diverse array of fellows of different genders, ethnicities, backgrounds, and career paths will enable greater diversity of thought and of approach in AI.
 That is key to the development of a sustainable UK AI ecosystem, and the development of creative new AI technologies.

+The long-term strength of the UK research base depends on harnessing all the available talent.
+EPSRC expects that equality and diversity is embedded at all levels and in all aspects of research practice and funding policy.
 We are committed to supporting the research community, offering a range of flexible options which allow applicants to design a package that fits their research goals, career and personal circumstances.
 This includes career breaks, support for people with caring responsibilities, flexible working, and alternative working patterns.
 With this in mind, we welcome applications from researchers who job share, have a part-time contract, or need flexible working arrangements.

 Peer review is central to EPSRC funding decisions.
 We require expert advice and robust decision-making processes for all EPSRC funding initiatives.
 We are committed to ensuring that fairness is fully reflected in all our funding processes by advancing policy which supports equality, diversity, and inclusion.

-Responsible innovation and trusted research
+Responsible innovation and Trusted research

 UKRI is fully committed to develop and promote responsible innovation.
 Research has the ability to not only produce understanding, knowledge and value, but also unintended consequences, questions, ethical dilemmas and, at times, unexpected social transformations.